Nour-Aldein2/ML_Projects/README.md

 ### LendingClub Neural Network

-The LendingClub neural network project is the largest and most advanced notebook in the portfolio.
-It works with a large loan-status dataset and performs extensive feature engineering across home ownership, loan purpose, employment length, employment title, mortgage accounts, bankruptcies, loan term, grade, sub-grade, verification status, issue date, and application type.
+The LendingClub neural network project works with a large loan-status dataset and performs feature engineering across home ownership, loan purpose, employment length, employment title, mortgage accounts, bankruptcies, loan term, grade, sub-grade, verification status, issue date, and application type.

 The project then trains a TensorFlow/Keras neural network to predict whether a borrower is likely to fully repay a loan.
 It also includes a saved Keras model and a small dashboard script for loan-status exploration.

-Methods used: large tabular data handling, deep learning, high-volume feature engineering, model persistence, dashboard-oriented communication, and evaluation at scale.
+Methods used: large tabular data handling, deep learning, feature engineering, model persistence, dashboard code, and held-out evaluation.

 Related artifacts: